After-Shock/Cloudbox-wiki/Updating-Cloudbox.md

       Please, commit your changes or stash them before you can merge.
       ```

       Make a backup of that file (`cp settings.yml ~/`).
-Reset the clone (`git reset --hard origin/master`), and git pull again.
+Reset the git clone (`git reset --hard origin/master`), and git pull again.
 Take a look at your settings.yml file and compare with the new one.
 If there are any changes (e.g. new variables added), you will need to edit the [[settings.yml| Configuring Settings]] and bring your previous info over.

+      Note: Resetting the git clone will not reset your config files (e.g. `/opt`), it merely updates the Cloudbox project located in `~/cloudbox`.

 4. You can now run the Cloudbox installer with your preferred [[tag|Installing-Cloudbox]].
 Your existing data will remain intact and you will not be asked for a Plex Claim Token if you've already setup Plex.